-Reverse Osmosis, or RO, is a popular method of purifying water.
-In fact, you’re probably already familiar with the term because the water purifier in your house uses this method to reduce the TDS levels of the water in your house.
+Reverse Osmosis, or RO, is a popular method of purifying water and remove TDS.
+In fact, you're probably already familiar with the term because the water purifier in your house uses this method to reduce the TDS levels of the water in your house.

-In this process, water passes through a fine membrane that has microscopic pores.
+In the water purification process, water passes through a fine membrane that has microscopic pores.
 This helps to filter out even the smallest particles.
-You’ll be surprised to know that only atoms smaller than 0.0001 microns can pass through this membrane.
-You can probably imagine how all the other solids or salts stay behind in the membrane; and, you will be left with water that has higher purity!
+You'll be surprised to know that only atoms smaller than 0.0001 microns can pass through this membrane.
+You can probably imagine how all the other solids or salts stay behind in the membrane; and, you will be left with the purified water.

 2. Deionisation (DI)

 In the process of deionization, the water passes through a specially manufactured electrochemical cell, i.e. electrode.
-This will help to separate the positive ions from the water, as the negative electrode will attract them.
+This will help to separate the positively charged ions from the water, as the negative electrode will attract them.
 As a result, you will get highly pure, deionized water.

 You must have read about distillation in science classes in school.
-This is an excellent process to help you reduce the TDS level in the water.
+This is an excellent process to help you reduce the TDS level.
 You have to start by boiling the water to turn it into vapor.
 Once the vapor rises above and touches a cold surface, it condenses back to its liquid form, which you have to collect safely.
 However, the dissolved solids cannot evaporate during the process of boiling.

 So, this process completely separates the solids which settle at the bottle of the container in which you are boiling the water, giving you pure water.
 This is a popular and age-old method that does not require water filters or purifiers.
 However, you do need to store this water in sterilized containers, to prevent bacteria.

-Now that you know about TDS, you must not forget that these substances form essential for the quality of your drinking water.
-It tells you whether the water is too turbid to drink, or if it lacks the minerals that your body needs.
+Now that you know about the level of TDS or total dissolved solids, you must not forget that these substances form essential for the quality of your drinking water.
+It tells you whether the water is too turbid to drink, or if it lacks the essential minerals that your body needs.

-Don’t worry if you find that the water has high levels of TDS.
-It doesn’t necessarily mean that the water is unfit for consumption, though it can harm your household appliances over a prolonged period, or may even taste a little bitter or salty.
-However, high levels of TDS may also be a sign of the presence of trace metals in the water.
+Don't worry if you find that the water has a high TDS level.
+It doesn't necessarily mean that the water is unfit for consumption, though it can harm your household appliances over a prolonged period, or may even taste a little bitter or salty.
+However, high TDS levels in water may also be a sign of the presence of trace metals.